CHILD PROTECTIVE ACT

 (c) Who has been placed for care or adoption in violation of law; or

 (d) Who is without proper education because of the failure to comply with section 33-202, Idaho Code.

-(29) "Protective supervision" means a legal status created by court order in neglect and abuse cases whereby the child is permitted to remain in his home under supervision by the department.
+(35) "Protective supervision" is a legal status created by court order in a child protective case whereby the child is in the legal custody of his or her parent(s), guardian(s) or other legal custodian(s), subject to supervision by the department.